Omendra108/Omendra108/README.md

 - 🌱 I’m currently learning **VLSI designing**

-- 👯 I’m looking to collaborate on **Embedded, Python and Computer Vision related projects**
+- 👯 I’m looking to collaborate on **Embedded, control systems and Computer Vision related projects**

 - 👨‍💻 All of my projects are available at [https://omendra108.github.io/](https://omendra108.github.io/)